1plus2fromkt/EcoMap/README.md

-## EcoMap -- EcoLogical lifestyle
+## EcoMap - EcoLogical lifestyle

 EcoMap is an android app with map to make eco-friendly lifestyle easier.
 In several taps you can find a lot of garbage collection points for different types of trash.
-All things that you leave here will be recycle.
+All garbage that you leave here will be recycled.
 They say that 5 recycled batteries save a little hedgehog!

 [Latest build](https://drive.google.com/uc?export=download&id=0B8DrxWR6SE_dT256MGVYNzNxdXM) (19.12.16)